 - IoT (Internet of Things)

 Don’t see your industry on the list?
-Make sure to check AppExchange, the Salesforce marketplace, where Salesforce Partners publish and sell their tools.
-For example, our company sells AscendixRE focused on commercial real estate companies.
+Check AppExchange, the Salesforce marketplace, where Salesforce Partners publish and sell their tools.
+For example, our company sells AscendixRE, focused on commercial real estate companies.

 And What Salesforce Benefits Make You Choose Them?